If a privilege check against the

 PRIVILEGE_CHECKS_USERaccount temporarily.
 After the replicated event has been applied, remove the privilege from the account, and take any necessary steps to ensure the event does not recur if it is avoidable.

-If the transaction is an administrative action that should only have taken place on the master and not on the slave, or should only have taken place on a single replication group member, skip the transaction on the server or servers where it stopped replication, then issue
+If the transaction is an administrative action that should only have taken place on the source and not on the replica, or should only have taken place on a single replication group member, skip the transaction on the server or servers where it stopped replication, then issue

-START SLAVEto restart replication on the channel.
+START REPLICAto restart replication on the channel.
 To avoid the situation in future, you could issue such administrative statements with

 SET sql_log_bin = 0before them and

-SET sql_log_bin = 1after them, so that they are not logged on the master.
+SET sql_log_bin = 1after them, so that they are not logged on the source.

-If the transaction is a DDL or DML statement that should not have taken place on either the master or the slave, skip the transaction on the server or servers where it stopped replication, undo the transaction manually on the server where it originally took place, then issue
+If the transaction is a DDL or DML statement that should not have taken place on either the source or the replica, skip the transaction on the server or servers where it stopped replication, undo the transaction manually on the server where it originally took place, then issue

 To skip a transaction, if GTIDs are in use, commit an empty transaction that has the GTID of the failing transaction, for example: